CenturyLinkCloud/PublicKB/AFv1/migration-walkthrough.md

 }
  ```

 7. AppFog v1 required modifications to php.ini settings to be included in their `.htaccess` file.
-On AppFog v2 users will need to create a `user.ini` file in their root directory to modify php.ini settings.
+On AppFog v2 users will need to create a `.user.ini` file in their root directory to modify php.ini settings.
 Users can still utilize a `.htaccess` file for URL rewriting.
 Here are some examples of php.ini modifications:

  ```
 memory_limit = 256M